-With the coldness of the Forensic Autopsy Room and the scent of disinfectant lingering in the air, I returned to the apartment.
+Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

-I took off the coat tainted with the essence of death, the faint aroma of Bitter Almond Flavor seemingly clinging to my nostrils.
+I took off the coat tainted with the aura of death, the faint smell of bitter almonds lingering as if it were haunting me.

-The darkness and fear from twenty years ago wrapped around me once more like a relentless parasite.
+The darkness and fear from twenty years ago wrapped around me tightly once more, like maggots clinging to bones.

-The living room lights were on, their warm yellow glow dispelling some of the chilling sensation.
+The living room light was on, its warm yellow glow dispelling some of the chill.

-Lu Li sat on the sofa, as if he had been waiting for me for a long time.
+Lu Li sat on the sofa, seemingly having waited for me for a long time.

-He wore that signature Dark Trench Coat, his tall figure casting a striking silhouette under the light.
+He wore his signature dark trench coat, his tall figure casting a sharp silhouette in the light.

-Upon hearing the door open, he turned his head, his deep gaze settling on me with a hint of barely perceptible concern.
+Upon hearing the door open, he turned his head, his deep gaze landing on me with a hint of barely noticeable concern.

 "You're back?
 You must be tired."